hpx7/meteor-youtube-iframe-player/README.md

 ## Usage

-The arguements required to initialize the player are the player's DOM id, the video template, and any playerVars for the iframe player.
+The arguments required to initialize the player are the player's DOM id, the video template, and any playerVars for the iframe player.

 Given a template like the following
 ```javascript